13thdemarch/g7-7588-hackintosh/README.md

 * Sleep and wake are improved and very fast now.
 Also, you can use shortcut key `Fn + Insert` to sleep this machine, likes Windows.
 For more infomation, please check the [OpenCore 0.6.8](https://github.com/rex-lapis/Hackintosh-Dell-G7-7588-OpenCore/blob/main/Changelog.md#v068) changelog.

 ### CPU Power Management
 * CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
 The one supplied in this repository was made for the i7-8750H.
-In case you have another CPU, you can use [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) to generate your own `CPUFriendDataProvider.kext`.
+In case you have another CPU, you should follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html) to generate your own `CPUFriendDataProvider.kext`.

 ### iMessage, Facetime and App Store
 * To use iMessage and other Apple services, you need to generate your own serial numbers.
 This can be done using [CorpNewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Make sure model is `MacBookPro15,1`.
 Then, go [Apple Check Coverage page](https://checkcoverage.apple.com/) to check your generated serial numbers.
 If the website tells you that the serial number **is not valid**, that is fine.
 Otherwise, you have to generate a new set.